JorjaFox/library/_source/_news/2003/national-examiner.md

 But some viewers are squarely against pairing up the investigators in the bedroom.

-"It does nothing for the show," one dissapointed fan complains.
+"It does nothing for the show," one disappointed fan complains.

-"'Source:"' The National Examiner